 "spouse", in relation to a worker, means the person with whom the worker has contracted a civil or religious marriage and with whom the worker was living under a common roof at the time of that worker's death.
-(Amended by Act No. 6 of 2013)

 50. Death grant